-INTERNET BLOWN AWAY AGAIN as Indian girl recreates Pakistani girl Ayesha's viral dance on 'Mera Dil Ye Pukare'
+Internet blown away again as Indian girl recreates Pakistani girl Ayesha's viral dance on 'Mera Dil Ye Pukare'

 Story highlights

-Pakistani girl Ayesha's performance on social media on the popular Lata Mangeshkar song "Mera Dil Ye Pukare" from the 1954 movie "Nagin" impressed online users but now and Indian girl has recreated the viral dance video
+Pakistani girl Ayesha's performance on the popular Lata Mangeshkar song "Mera Dil Ye Pukare" from the 1954 movie "Nagin" impressed online users but now an Indian girl has recreated the viral dance

-Pakistani girl Ayesha's performance on social media on the popular Lata Mangeshkar song "Mera Dil Ye Pukare" from the 1954 movie "Nagin" impressed online users but now and Indian girl has recreated the viral dance video
+Pakistani girl Ayesha's performance on the popular Lata Mangeshkar song "Mera Dil Ye Pukare" from the 1954 movie "Nagin" impressed online users but now an Indian girl has recreated the viral dance

 Thousands of passing trends may be found online, each one appearing to be more innovative than the previous.
 People interact and share happiness, humour, thoughts, and views on the conversations in real time with the use of hashtags.
 In a similar fashion, a well-known Lata Mangeshkar song recently captured the attention of social media users, who were fixated on who could perform better dancing routines.

-A man named Arsalaan Khan has now recreated the Pakistani girl's viral dance performance on Mera Dil Ye Pukare.
+A man named Arsalaan Khan has also recreated the Pakistani girl's viral dance performance on Mera Dil Ye Pukare.

 These videos have taken the Internet by storm and social media is deluged with a lot of comments.